 Faculty of Health researchers also collaborate in brain and mind research with colleagues in other Faculties.

 The Centre for Robotics and Neural Systems (CRNS) draws upon expertise from the fields of computer science, cognitive robotics and neural computation to enhance knowledge transfer between brain and computational sciences.
 This includes Computational Neuroscience (Wennekers), Cognitive Robotics (Gianni) and Computational Modelling (Howard).

 The School of Engineering, Computing and Mathematics is home to an applied research team in the field of Neural Signal Processing (Ifeachor, Jammeh).
 This group work closely with researchers at Plymouth Hospitals NHS Trust to identify biomarkers in Alzheimer’s disease and other neurodegenerative disorders from Neuroimaging and routine health data.

-In the Faculty of Arts and Humanities, the Interdisciplinary Centre for Computer Music Research is home to a successful Music Neurotechnology research group.
-This group develops advanced Brain-Computer-Music interfaces (Miranda, Kirke,
+In the Faculty of Arts and Humanities, the Interdisciplinary Centre for Computer Music Research is home to the RadioMe and OptiMuscle research projects, linking music technology with medical engineering (Miranda, Kirke, Venkatesh, Moffat).

 A Brain-Computer Interface (BCI) is a piece of equipment that enables users to control systems with their mind.
 It reads signals from the brain and harnesses them for communicating with computers, or controlling mechanical devices, such as a robotic arm, a musical instrument or a wheelchair.

 The University of Plymouth is well-known for the innovative research on developing BCI for palliative care through music.
 The Interdisciplinary Centre for Computer Music Research developed BCIs that enabled severely motor-impaired persons to play music and communicate emotions to each other (Miranda, Kirke, Venkatesh),